 Bottom line, the safest way to can any food, tomatoes as well, is to use a pressure cooker, add lemon juice and follow the other guidelines described in the USDA’s Guide.

-How to Can Spaghetti Sauce in a Water Bath:
+How To Can Spaghetti Sauce

-- Take your homemade marinara (which has already been in the oven for 5 hours) and pour through funnel into one of your sanitized jars.
-Ensure there is 1/4 inch of space left at the top of the sauce.
-Use clean towel or paper towel and wipe down the top of the jar to ensure nothing will prevent a tight seal from occurring.
-Place seal and ring on top and tighten – use tightener also included in your Kit.
+Pour homemade marinara sauce (which has already been in the oven for 5 hours) through a funnel into one of the sanitized jars.
+Ensure there is a 1/4 inch of space left at the top of the sauce.
+Use clean towel or paper towel and wipe down the top of the jar.
+To ensure nothing will prevent a tight seal from occurring.
+Place seal and ring on top and tighten – use tightener, also included in the Canning Kit.
+Repeat this step until you have used all of your marinara sauce.

-- If you are using a water bath, take your Stainless Steel Multi-Use Canner and fill it about 3/4 full of water and bring to boil.
-Place as many jars as can comfortably fit in the canner and let sit in boiling water for 45-60 minutes, ensuring there is at least 1 inch of water on top of the jars.
+If using a water bath, take the Stainless Steel Canner and fill it about 3/4 full of water.
+Bring to boil.
+Place as many jars as you can comfortably fit in the canner.
+Let sit in boiling water for 45-60 minutes, ensuring there is at least 1 inch of water on top of the jars.
+After 45 minutes, carefully remove from water and let sit out for 12 hours, listening for each can to “pop”.
+If they don’t pop, they haven’t sealed correctly and should be discarded.

 Storage